aws/aws-cdk/CONTRIBUTING.md

    your description, be sure to cover the following:
    - Consciously pick the type of feature flag.
 Can the flag be removed in a future major version, or not?
    - Motivate why the feature flag exists.
 What is the change to existing infrastructure and why is it not safe?
+   - In case of a "default change flag", describe what the user needs to do to restore the old behavior.
 4. Add an entry for your feature flag in the [README](https://github.com/aws/aws-cdk/blob/main/packages/%40aws-cdk/cx-api/README.md) file.
 5. In your tests, ensure that you test your feature with and without the feature flag enabled.
 You can do this by passing the feature flag to the `context` property when instantiating an `App`.
    ```ts